-The Kansas City Chiefs traded up to select Mahomes No. 10 overall in the first round of the 2017 NFL Draft.
-Offensive players like John Ross, Corey Davis and Mitchell Trubisky went before him...
+The Kansas City Chiefs traded up to select Mahomes with the 10th overall pick in the first round of the 2017 NFL Draft.
+Offensive NFL players like John Ross, Corey Davis and Mitchell Trubisky went before him...

 Mahomes' first endorsement deal came, weirdly, from Hunt's Ketchup.
-After that, historic deals with Oakley, Head & Shoulders, Essentia Water, Hy-Vee, Adidas, State Farm and DirectTV followed.
+After that, historic deals with Oakley, Head & Shoulders, Essentia Water, Hy-Vee, Adidas, State Farm, Bose and DirecTV followed.
 Specific details aren't readily available, but it's safe to say Mahomes is rolling in the dough with plenty more opportunities to come.

-Not only that, but the 23-year-old was named the Madden 20 cover athlete, making him the third-youngest ever behind Michael Vick (Madden 04) and Odell Beckham Jr. (Madden 16).
+Not only that, but the 26-year-old was named the Madden NFL 20 cover athlete, making him the third-youngest ever behind Michael Vick (Madden 04) and Odell Beckham Jr. (Madden 16).

 Even early in his career, Mahomes is already giving back to the communities that have shown him so much respect.

-Mahomes' rookie contract is a four-year deal worth $16.4 million, including a $10 million signing bonus.
-In the 2019 offseason, he is eligible to sign for what figures to be a record-setting new contract extension.
-Agent Leigh Steinberg and Chiefs GM Brett Veach are already planning to make this happen, which would balloon Mahomes' wealth to unseen heights.
+Mahomes' rookie contract was a four-year deal worth $16.4 million, including a $10 million signing bonus.
+In the 2019 offseason, he became eligible to sign for what figured to be a record-setting new contract extension.
+Agent Leigh Steinberg and Chiefs GM Brett Veach were already planning to make this happen, which would balloon Mahomes' wealth to unseen heights.

-As of 2018, Celebrity Net Worth estimated Patrick Mahomes' net worth around $10 million.
-While that number seems par for the course right now, there's no question the Texas kid is going to be the highest-paid NFL player ever.
+Patrick Mahomes' net worth is estimated at $40 million in 2022, according to Celebrity Net Worth.
+While that number seems par for the course right now, there's no question the Texas kid is due for a huge increase as the highest-paid player in NFL history.